-Relief is the term used for the differences in height from place to place on the land’s surface, and it is greatly affected by the underlying geology.
-Relief relies on the hardness of a rock, its permeability and the structure of the rock.
+‘Relief’ is the term used for the differences in height from place to place on the land’s surface and it is greatly affected by the underlying geology.
+Relief relies on the hardness, permeability and structure of a rock.

 Igneous rocks can be very hard.
-Granite, for example, is very resistant to weathering and erosion, and so forms high rugged landscapes such as Bodmin Moor or Dartmoor.
+Granite, for example, is very resistant to weathering and erosion and so forms high, rugged landscapes such as Bodmin Moor in Cornwall or Dartmoor in Devon.
 Granite will eventually break down by chemical weathering.

 Sedimentary rocks may be hard enough to form hills and mountains.
-Some sedimentary rocks such as the sandstones of Exmoor are very hard and resist weathering and erosion.
+Some sedimentary rocks, such as the sandstones of Exmoor in Devon, are very hard and resist weathering and erosion.

 Limestones also make low hills where they sit alongside mudstones.
-The Cotswolds, for example, are hard limestones rising above Triassic and Jurassic mudstones
+The Cotswolds, for example, are hard limestones rising above mudstones.

 The term permeability refers to whether and how water can flow through a rock.
 The permeability of a rock is important because even fairly soft rocks can form hills if water is not able to flow over them easily.
 Most of the chalk in southern England, for example, is not very hard, but rainfall percolates through it very rapidly and water is not able to flow over its surface.
 This is why the chalk is not easily eroded and forms chains of hills.

 Sometimes the structure of the rocks is important in determining relief.
-Between about 15 and 35 million years ago, when the African Plate pushed against the European Plate, a high mountain chain, the Alps, was thrown up in France, Switzerland, Austria and Italy.
-This ‘Alpine’ phase of mountain building did not make large mountains in Britain (the colliding plates were too far away), but it did buckle the chalk.
-The North and South Downs originally formed one sheet of chalk that stretched across south-eastern England.
-However, Alpine mountain building threw it up into a large anticline.
+Between about 15 and 35 million years ago, when the African Plate pushed against the European Plate, a high mountain chain, the Alps, was pushed up in France, Switzerland, Austria and Italy.
+This ‘Alpine’ phase of mountain building did not make large mountains in Britain (the colliding plates were too far away), but it did buckle the chalk rocks of southern England.
+The North and South Downs originally formed one flat sheet of chalk that stretched across south-eastern England.
+However, Alpine mountain building pushed it up into a large fold called an anticline.
 The weakened chalk in the anticline was eroded away, leaving two chains of hills on its sides (the North and South Downs).